 With a cast exceeding all expectations with stellar performances, a thoroughly enjoyable script that immerses the viewer in a world that seems, at times, entirely plausible (even more so now as science – and computer technology – keeps advancing in leaps and bounds), and special effects so good they are still being copied to this day, The Matrix is one of the best sci-fi films out there still.

-While many have balked at the two follow-up films, and , most will still agree: The Matrix is a must own.
+While many have balked at the two follow-up films, The Matrix Reloaded (2003) and The Matrix Revolutions (2003), most will still agree: The Matrix is a must own.
 Buy this one now, if you’re one of the few who don’t own it yet.
 If you already own, go back and watch it again, and see for yourself how visionary it still is, even almost a decade later.